bitrise-io/devcenter/docs/getting-started/signing-up/signing-up-with-gitlab.md

 ## Finish signup

 You will have to pick a username and a password for your Bitrise account.
-This way you are free from relying on the given service's availability, you are also able to connect more accounts, GitHub and Bitbucket, for example.
-Last, but not least, you don't have to stick to your connected account's username.
+This way you are free from relying on the given service's availability.
+You are also able to connect more accounts from other Git providers like GitHub and Bitbucket, for example.

 After that, you are ready to roll.